marquisburg/Methlang/docs/compilation.md

 ## Build Pipeline

-1. Compile: `Methlang main.meth -o main.s`
+1. Compile: `methlang main.meth -o main.s`
 2. Assemble: `nasm -f win64 main.s -o main.o` (or `-f elf64` on Linux)
 3. Link: `gcc -nostartfiles main.o gc.o -o main -lkernel32` (plus libraries such as `-lws2_32` for networking).
 Use `-nostartfiles` so Methlang's entry point (`mainCRTStartup`) is used instead of the C runtime's.
 If your program uses `new`, compile and link `src/runtime/gc.c`.
 See [Garbage Collector](garbage-collector.md).